M-zudin/pass-manager/README.md

 # pass-manager
-Python password manager, it looks like secure for some tasks
+Python windows-only password manager, it looks like secure for some tasks

 <h2>You will need to install these libraries:</h2>